Warning: Incessant swearing, some graphic violence, branding, implied torture, implied one-night stand.

 Cayman writhed in panic, his cries muffled by the gag shoved down his throat.

 "Be quiet.", Metsuma said, harshly, placing a hand over his student's mouth.
 "That's never helped anyone."

-Metsuma pressed harder against his pupil's back, forcing the writhing boy forwards, pushing the scalding iron against the very base of his spine.
+Metsuma held his pupil firmly in place and pressed harder against his left thigh, forcing the writhing boy sideways as the scalding iron pushed deeper into the fleshy fringe of his waist.

 Cayman had never felt a pain like it.
 Like his flesh was clawing away from the frame of his body, and molding around the hot iron.
 He wanted to pull away, but there was nowhere to go, and then there was the agony of the Aura in his veins, tugging behind his eyes, desperate to get out.
 It wouldn't let his eyes shut, and he was doing everything in his power to keep it from fading.
 To keep it bottled inside.
 To surrender it to his building rage!